Why Ethereum Needs Fairness Mechanisms that Do Not Depend on Participants' Altruism

-MEV refers to the additional profit a proposer can capture by strategically ordering, including, or excluding transactions within a block~\cite{MEV_definition_Sedlmeir}.
-By observing the mempool -- a local storage for pending transactions -- proposers or delegated entities can exploit publicly broadcast transactions through techniques such as front running or sandwich attacks~\cite{MEV_Attacks,daian_flash_2020}, profiting from user-induced price movements~\cite{MEV_Attacks}.
-In addition, MEV-related transaction exclusion can also occur, for example by accepting bribes to censor transactions or by preventing the liquidation of their own assets.
+MEV refers to the additional profit a proposer can capture by strategically ordering, including, or excluding transactions within or across blocks~\cite{MEV_definition_Sedlmeir}.
+By observing the mempool, a local storage for pending transactions, proposers or delegated entities can exploit publicly broadcast transactions through techniques such as front-running or sandwich attacks~\cite{MEV_Attacks,daian_flash_2020}.
+In addition, MEV-related transaction censorship can also occur, for example by accepting bribes~\cite{berger2025economiccensorshipgamesfraud} to censor transactions or by preventing the liquidation of own assets~\cite{NADLER2026102908,wu2024strategicbiddingwarsonchain}.
 These strategies distort execution outcomes and impose additional costs on users, as investigated in prior work~\cite{daian_flash_2020}.
-We define MEV extraction as non-altruistic behavior when profit-maximizing strategies depend on transaction contents rather than on protocol-defined attributes, such as transaction priority fees voluntarily paid by users~\cite{EIP-1559}.
+We define MEV extraction as non-altruistic behavior when profit-maximizing strategies exploit transaction contents instead of relying on protocol-defined inclusion and prioritization mechanisms, such as transaction priority fees~\cite{EIP1559}.